0h-n0/response-lockfile/README.md

-# django-lockfile
+# response-lockfile

-> Note: `Only support Linux system`.
+> Note

-This is because that django-lockfile uses `flock` which doesn't support Windows.
+This is because that response-lockfile uses simple one file lock system.

 ## Coencept